Honorary Professorships and honorary members

 Since 2007, Dr. Stefan Sasse has been honorary professor of Patent Law/Copyright and Engineering Mechanics in the department of Design at the HFBK Hamburg.
 After studying machine construction specialising in design engineering, he completed a qualification as a patent assessor.
 He has written on design engineering, primarily in medical issues, in several publications.
 Since 2002 a patent lawyer with the law firm White & Case, Hamburg.

 F. C. Gundlach (1926-2021), founding director of the Haus der Photographie in the Deichtorhallen Hamburg, has been an honorary professor at the HFBK since 2000.
 In the past, he specialised in fashion photography in a documentary style.
 During the 50s he quickly became a sought-after fashion photographer and photo-journalist.
 Models are constantly at the centre of his staged scenes; film stars and artists are also frequent subjects.
 F.C.
 Gundlach was later the curator of numerous internationally regarded photographic exhibitions.
 As a collector, his private photograph collection is one of the most significant in existence.
-He makes it available to the Haus für Photographie as an indefinite loan.
+He made it available to the Haus für Photographie as an indefinite loan.

 Enzo Mari (1932-2020), Italian industrial designer, artist and theorist, was appointed honorary professor at the HFBK in 2000.
 Enzo has designed more than 1600 objects in total for firms such as Danese, Artemide, Olivetti, Castelli and Rosenthal.
 His most significant designs include »Putrella«, a bowl fashioned from an iron beam, »Pago-Pago«, a vase made from artificial materials and usable on both sides and the »Sumatra« filing system.
 He has been awarded the »Compasso d’Oro« several times.
 As a design theorist he has written for several publications.
 During his time spent teaching internationally he was concerned primarily with the psychology of space and colour perception.

 Nishikawa Katsuhito (*1949), whose work characteristically crosses the boundary between design, art and architecture, has been an honorary professor at the HFBK Hamburg since 2000.
 His work includes painting, drawing, sculpture, furniture and architecture.
 Together with Tadeo Ando, Erwin Heerich and others, he developed the »Museum Insel Hombroich« in Neuss.
 With several outdoor works, such as the walk-in »Tilapia« sculpture project, he has significantly influenced the area’s appearance.